jdbcode/tutorial-test/modis_ndvi_time_series_animation/modis_ndvi_time_series_animation.md

 # MODIS NDVI Times Series Animation

 Time series animations of Earth observation imagery are captivating and engaging.
-In this tutorial you'll learn how to generate an animated GIF representing 20-year median NDVI for serial 16-day MODIS composites spanning January 1st through December 31st.
+In this tutorial, you'll learn how to generate an animated GIF representing 20-year median NDVI for serial 16-day MODIS composites spanning January 1st through December 31st.
 The following image is an example of the resulting animation.